cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 The `getMany()` method provides the opportunity to do a number of `get()` calls to separate indexes in one operation.
 The method accepts an array of keys and returns an array of `Deno.KvEntryMaybe` records, objects that include a `key`, `value` and `timestamp` fields.

+Working code that demonstrates the `getMany()` method can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/get-many.ts).

 It is important to know that each one of the keys should return single `KvEntryMaybe` objects like they would in a `get()` call.
 So it follows that the number of keys in the `getMany()` argument will always equal the number of of results in the call return array.

 For example, suppose we have three environmental variables stored in three separate indexes.
 Here's what that would look like: